rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

        chown root:root /var/www/vhosts/mywebsite.com/

-2. To verify that the SFTP login works, connect to SFTP by using the myuser account, replacing `myuser` with the user that you have chosen, as shown in the following example:
+2. To verify that the SFTP login works, connect to SFTP by running the following command, replacing `myuser` with the user that you have chosen, as shown in the following example:

        sftp myuser@localhost
        myuser@localhost's password: